f4bio/sopel-rss/README.md

 ### TODO

 * Tests are missing
-* Examples should be real examples not syntax explanations
 * The output format and fields should be configurable.
+* Hashes should be stored in a database not in the config file